datax-lab/kan_ecnumber/README.md

 ## How to use

 * Prepare protein sequences with EC annotations up to the desired hierarchy level.
 Deduplicate identical sequences and create train/validation/test splits with homology control when reproducing paper‑style results.
-* Select a backbone (CNN, Transformer, or LLM‑embedding‑based) and its KAN variant to train and evaluate.
-Report micro‑ and macro‑F1 per EC level (1–4).
 * Use the interpretation utilities to map learned responses back to residues and visualize important regions consistent with known motifs when available.

 ## Repository structure